Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Introduction

-In this work, we propose a versatile Bayesian framework specifically for orientation estimation, which has superior statistical properties and is highly flexible.
 This framework enables the use of any loss function over the rotational group tailored to users’ requirements and accommodates a broad range of prior distributions, beyond the uniform distribution.
-In particular, while the Bayesian framework can be adapted to different loss functions, this work focuses on the mean-squared error (MSE) loss, which is equivalent to the chordal distance between 3D rotations.
+While the Bayesian framework can be adapted to different loss functions, this work focuses on the mean-squared error loss, which is equivalent to the chordal distance between 3D rotations.
 The primary reason for using this loss function is that its corresponding Bayes estimator has a closed-form analytical solution, making it computationally efficient and easy to interpret.
 We denote this estimator as $\hat{g}_{\text{MMSE}}$, where MMSE stands for minimum mean square error.
-It is worth noting that for any given loss function and prior distribution, the Bayes estimator is optimal among all possible estimators.
-Moreover, the computational cost of calculating our $\hat{g}_{\text{MMSE}}$ estimator is at the same scale as that of the commonly used MAP orientation estimator (See Section \ref{sec:numericalMethods} for more details).
+It is worth noting that for any given loss function and prior distribution, the Bayes estimator is optimal among all possible estimators, in the sense that it minimizes the posterior expected loss.
+Moreover, the computational cost of calculating our $\hat{g}_{\text{MMSE}}$ estimator is at the same scale as that of the commonly used MLE and MAP orientation estimators (See Section \ref{sec:numericalMethods} for more details).